rkovac26/Queens_university/README.md

 - Boids flock
 - Life - mutation algorithm
 - Pathfinding - Find the shortest path from goal to start using: Greedy, A* algorithms
+- Shortest_path - Using Dijkstra algorithm, finds the best path for an Uber driver

 Wayne in the rain - Scripts for 2D scroll game created using Unity engine (C#)